kjaymiller/sd-ripa-data/README.md

 Visualize RIPA data and upload to Elastic Cloud for visualization.

+## Content Warning

+Conversation contains:
+- dealings with Police
+- gender profiling
+- systemic bias

+The phrase "perceived" is going to be used in the dataset.
+This is profiling data where enforcement is not allowed to ask any information.

+All original data labels are defined
+We'll address this with the upmost **respect**

 ## Steps

 - [Create Cloud Account](https://cloud.elastic.co) create deployment (or choose an existing one)